devmaikelrm/palacioremodel/replit.md

 # Overview

-This is a modern, full-stack website for Palacio Remodeling, a premium construction and renovation company.
-The project features an interactive, visually appealing website with comprehensive sections including services, portfolio gallery, testimonials, and contact forms.
-The application showcases the company's expertise in kitchen renovations, bathroom remodels, home additions, and custom construction projects with a focus on visual storytelling and user engagement.
+This is a modern, interactive website for Palacio Remodeling, a construction and remodeling company.
+The website showcases their services including kitchen renovations, bathroom remodels, home additions, and custom construction.
+It features an interactive portfolio gallery with before/after project comparisons, dynamic testimonial carousel, and responsive design optimized for all devices.
+The site emphasizes visual storytelling with modern animations, high contrast design for accessibility, and performance optimization.

 # User Preferences